adult learning programs

 Education for Ministry (EfM)

 Many people think that one must be ordained to be “a minister.”
 The fact is that all baptized Christians are called to be active participants in the church’s total ministry.
 This TOTAL MINISTRY is the exercise of the church’s vocation to continue the ministry of Jesus.

 The Education for Ministry (EfM) program is preparation for the ministry to which we all are called.
 It is that vocation for which we pray at the end of the service: “And now, go in peace to love and serve the Lord.”
 Please consider joining the dedicated and vibrant Education for Ministry group at Christ Church Kensington.
 This experience may change your life and the lives of those you serve forever and for the better!

 The first Thursday of each month, members gather to listen to stimulating lectures on a variety of subjects.
 Starting with social time at 11:30 a.m. and a light lunch (optional for $10) at noon, the presentation begins at 12:30 p.m. and usually lasts for one hour.
 While planned for mature members, these events are open to all interested parties.

 Book Discussion Groups

 Book Discussion Groups are held periodically.
-Small groups of members choose a book with a timely subject and read and discuss the book, its relationship to living in our society, and its theological or moral message.
-Some of the books the group has read are, Ta-Nehisi Coates’ Between the World and Me, John Dominic Crossan’s The Power of Parable, Fiction by Jesus Became Fiction about Jesus, and Richard Rohr’s Universal Christ.
+Small groups of members choose a book with a timely subject, then read and discuss the book, its relationship to living in our society, and its theological or moral message.
+Some of the books the group has read are, Ta-Nehisi Coates’ Between the World and Me, John Dominic Crossan’s The Power of Parable: How Fiction by Jesus Became Fiction about Jesus, and Richard Rohr’s Universal Christ.